KohaILS/koha-manual-zh-cn/source/opacpreferences.rst

    the screen when viewing the search results.
 This preference will allow you either use the default look that comes with Koha or design your own stylesheet.

+-  This system preference controls the display of the records in the :ref:`search results <search-results-label>` in the OPAC.

+-  If using a custom stylesheet that uses item MARC fields, enable the :ref:`PassItemMarcToXSLT` system preference.
+Otherwise, item fields are not available for use in XSLT stylesheets.

+See also:

+-  :ref:`OPACXSLTDetailsDisplay`

+-  :ref:`OPACXSLTListsDisplay`

+-  :ref:`XSLTResultsDisplay`

+-  :ref:`DisplayOPACiconsXSLT`

+-  :ref:`PassItemMarcToXSLT`

 .. _reference_nfl_statuses-label: